Rainbow-CPaaS/StarterKit-SDKNodeJS-Adaptive-Cards/README.md

-# Starter-Kit Rainbow SDK for Node.JS
+# Starter-Kit Rainbow SDK for Node.JS with Adaptive Cards

 Welcome to the Alcatel-Lucent Enterprise **Starter-Kit Rainbow SDK for Node.JS**!

 The Alcatel-Lucent Enterprise (ALE) Starter-Kit Rainbow SDK for Node.JS is a basic sample for starting your development using the SDK for Node.JS in an easy way and within an advanced environment.

+This Starter Kit include some Adaptive Cards answers [Adaptive Cards](https://adaptivecards.io/)

+> NOTE: Rainbow Adaptive cards support is only available on the new Web UCaaS interface and on Android, other platform will support it soon.

 ## Preamble